vnbaaij/ImageProcessor.Web.Episerver/README.md

 ## Change log
 To get a more exact overview of the changes, you can also take a look at the commit history.
+#### V5.6.2
+- Actually set dependencies to use the newer ImageProcessor packages
+- Give Blocks and Crop packages the same version number.
+No new functionallity added.
 #### V5.6.1
 - Update to latest ImageProcessor (2.9) and ImageProcessor.Web (4.12) packages
 #### V5.6